-Technical: Technical aspects of the job appear to interest Oliver.
-Most likely, he will pursue activities that involve research, theories, and the application of technical information.
+Technical: Technical aspects of the sales process appear to interest Oliver.
+Most likely, he is interested in sales presentations that involve research, theories, and the application of technical information.
 He may be particularly interested in analytical or conceptual tasks that require critical thinking.

 Creative: Creativity is one of Oliver's top interests.
-This means that he is probably motivated by innovative or imaginative pursuits.
-Whether it involves designing new things, coming up with ideas, or figuring out a way to do something better, this type of work can help enhance his job satisfaction.
+This means that he is probably motivated by innovative or imaginative sales pursuits.
+Whether it involves designing new things, coming up with ideas, or figuring out a way to do something better, this aspect of the sales process can help enhance his job satisfaction.

-Financial/Admin: Oliver appears to be interested in Financial or Administrative tasks.
-Therefore, he is likely to seek out activities that involve organizing or otherwise dealing with budgets, information, and/or supplies.
+Financial/Admin: Oliver appears to be interested in the Financial or Administrative side of selling situations.
+Therefore, he is likely to organize sales-related information in order to make the selling process more efficient.
 A main source of motivation for him may be in classifying and managing information.

 Enterprising: Seeking out Enterprising pursuits or leadership may be one of Oliver's primary interests.
-It's likely that he will look for opportunities to use persuasiveness to achieve goals or lead others toward the victory line.
-Also, he will probably be attracted to activities that let him network or find new opportunities.
+It's likely that he will use persuasiveness to close the deal.
+Also, he will probably be attracted to activities that let him network or find new prospects.

-Oliver will likely enjoy the Enterprising and Financial/Administrative aspects of the job.
-However, he may not find People Service activities as motivating as others who have been successful in this position.
+Oliver will likely enjoy the Creative and Enterprising aspects of the job.
+However, he may not find People Service activities as motivating as other salespeople who have been successful in this position.